ArthurJakobsson/Rat_Population_DataAnalysis/README.md

 Going into this project, our group had several questions we wanted to answer regarding the distribution of rats in the city.
 Namely:

+* How has the number of rats reported changed over time?
+* How have policies intended to reduce the number of rats in NYC affected rat sightings?
+* How do rat sightings differ geographically?
+* How discriminative can the borough of a rat sighting be in determining the characteristics of the sighting?